tbender4/hackfinder/README.md

   - `date`
   - `isFree`

-##Considerations
+## Considerations
 - Product Pitch
-  - There is not an app, with a focus on finding hackathon events.
+  - There is no app on the App Store with a focus on finding hackathon events.
-  - The aim is towards computer science students, that want to attend hackathons that fits best with their schedule, the preferred distance, and preference details into gaining in the event.
+  - The target audience is computer science students that want to attend hackathons that fits best with their schedule, the preferred distance, and preference details into gaining in the event.

 - Key stakeholders
   - Educational facilities such as Colleges, Universites.
 Tech companies can recruit students from hackathons events.
   - The app with ease the opportunity to gain experience of programming under pressure, and to expanding their network with students and Tech companies.

 - Core flows
-  - Key functions would be the Map View where it use your current location and aid you to pinpoint nearby hackathons.
-List View with the function of Filter View working together to narrow users options.
-The Details View for the user to assist their decision if the event benefits them.
+  - Key functions would be the Map View that can use Location Services to interactively show nearby hackathons.
+List View with the Filter View can work together to narrow the user's options.
+The Details View is to show the user more information of the hackthon they've selected to see if the event is right for them.
-  - Each user will be able to see the Default View which is the Map View with dates written on the location of the event and can use gestures to navigate around the map or just change it to List if user prefers.
+  - Each user will be able to see the Default View which is the Map View with dates written on Pins by the location of every event.
+Gestures are used to navigate around the map or just change to List View if the user prefers.

 - Final Demo
   - As the Map View is the default mode of the app there will be tab bar on the bottom to switch screens to List View or to Map View.
-From List View, you can click on an event which becomes Details View and will give you more details on the event.
-There will be a Filter View to narrow down options.
+From either view, the user can tap on an event to segueway it to Detail View and give more details on the event.
+There will be a Filter View will also be presented to demonstrate narrowing down options.

 - Mobile features
-  - Geo-location, Map features, enabling current location and have current activity feed for hackathon events.
+  - Geo-location, Map features, enabling current location, and have current activity feed for hackathon events.

 - Technical concerns
   - To have accurate location services